The 1884 Jail was built to house those who were elected to uphold the law as well as those who broke it.

 Prisoners not considered security risks were allowed the relative freedom of the walk-around area outside the cell block.

 The first floor museum displays household items that would have been used in the 1800s and early 1900s.
 Vintage photographs show gold mining scenes, historical buildings, and significant events.
-Artifacts from daily life include a woman's side saddle, a copper still, a "weasel" used to measure skeins of yarn, and a Lumpkin County's federal set of standard weights and measure.
+Artifacts from daily life include a woman's side saddle, a copper still, a spinning wheel exhibit that includes a "weasel" used to measure skeins of yarn, and a Lumpkin County's federal set of standard weights and measure.

 The museum is open in conjunction with Dahlonega's festivals: Bear on the Square in April; Fourth of July Family Day; September's Heritage Days and Gold Rush Days in October.